IIAZII/ScheduleMaster/README.md

 # ScheduleMaster - Organize Your Day with Ease

-**ScheduleMaster** is an intuitive and user-friendly application designed to help users manage their daily schedules, set reminders, and prioritize tasks.
-ScheduleMaster ensures that you stay on top of your commitments while providing insightful analytics on your time management.
+**ScheduleMaster** t is an easy-to-use application designed to help users organize their daily schedules

 ---